victorcampos-mbciet/cypress-base/README.md

 ![RUNNING](support/running.gif)

 ## Report 📝 :
-> After each execution of `Github Actions` a report is available [in this branch](https://github.com/victorcampos-mbciet/cypress-base/tree/gh-pages).
-Make the Download and open `index.html`.
+> After each execution in `Github Actions` a report is available [in this branch](https://github.com/victorcampos-mbciet/cypress-base/tree/gh-pages).
+Make the Download and open the `index.html`.

 > In the future the ideia is use `https://pages.github.com/`.